-To use this approach, a substantial trademark protection strategy is necessary and brand managers need to develop a strategy for each branded product and country.
+A substantial trademark protection strategy is required to adopt this approach, and brand managers need to develop a strategy for each branded product and country.
 The protection level might differ based on these dimensions.
-This is important to decide whether legal or extra-legal activities are necessary (Keller 2015).
-A major factor to decide about the right strategy is the combination of product-category and country.
-The OECD Aggregated Trade-Related Index of Counterfeiting and Piracy (ATRIC) is useful to determine the risk by defining the probability of plagiarism and countries of trademark piracy (Keller 2015).
-Based on this index, emerging economies show a greater piracy probability.
-The decision to focus on legal or extra-legal trade protection measures is based on the intellectual or industrial property right protections standards (Keller 2015).
-It shows the need for protection and can be defined based on the Ostergard index (2000).
-The Ostergard index is a source of laws and their actual enforcement across countries and if the index reveals that a country uses easily enforceable trademark rights, the brand manager should focus on legal protection measures.
-On the other hand, if the protection is low, extra-legal measures are needed (Burmann et al. 2017).
-Overall, the two aspects “risk of plagiarism” measured by ATRIC and on the other hand, “degree of intellectual or industrial property right protection” measured by the Ostergard index, deliver 4 strategic fields of protection needed, which will be covered in more detail in section 4.5.
+This is important when making decisions about whether legal or extra-legal activities are necessary (Keller, 2015).
+A major factor in choosing the right strategy is the combination of product category and country.
+The OECD Aggregated Trade-Related Index of Counterfeiting and Piracy (ATRIC) is useful in determining the risks by defining the probability of plagiarism and countries of trademark piracy (Keller, 2015).
+Based on this index, emerging economies show higher piracy probability levels.
+The decision to focus on legal or extra-legal trade protection measures is based on intellectual or industrial property right protection standards (Keller, 2015), and the Ostergard index (2000) is instrumental in this respect.
+The Ostergard index is a source of laws and their actual enforcement across countries, and if the index reveals that a country uses easily enforceable trademark rights, the brand manager should focus on legal protection measures.
+On the other hand, if protection is low, extra-legal measures are needed (Burmann et al., 2017).
+Overall, the two aspects “risk of plagiarism” measured by ATRIC and “degree of intellectual or industrial property right protection” measured by the Ostergard index, deliver four strategic fields of protection, which will be covered in more detail in section 4.5.

 Self-Check Questions